Claude Code · constitutional baseline

 npx @friedbotstudio/create-baseline in your project, then open the project in Claude Code.What if /init-project gets my stack wrong?

 .claude/project.json directly.
 Both are sanctioned.
-The drift check at bash .claude/skills/audit-baseline/audit.sh reports any mismatch between your declarations and the implementation.Where do my project secrets go?
+The drift check at node .claude/skills/audit-baseline/audit.mjs reports any mismatch between your declarations and the implementation.Where do my project secrets go?

 env_guard hook blocks every Edit / Write targeting .env or .env.* files (the one exception is .env.example, which is template-shaped).
 Secrets stay in your existing secret store; the baseline never touches them.Will it work on a large existing codebase?